 Koorie preschool assistants

-The Koorie preschool assistants program (KPSA) is supported by community-based organisations.
+Koorie preschool assistants work out of local community-based organisations.

-Koorie preschool assistants work with kindergarten programs to:
+They work with services delivering kindergarten programs to:

 - enhance the access and participation of Koorie children in kindergarten programs

 - promote and assist in the delivery of kindergarten programs that are inclusive of Koorie children

-- support the attendance of Koorie children in kindergarten programs
+- support the attendance of Koorie children who are enrolled in kindergarten programs

 For more information about early childhood services for Koorie families (including kindergarten programs):